confluentinc/examples/clickstream/README.md

 * Grafana 5.0.3 to visualize data
   * If you do not want to use Grafana, comment out ``check_running_grafana`` in the ``start.sh`` script

+Note: this demo has been validated only on macOS.

 ## What Should I see?

 After you run `./start.sh`: